cezarc1/QuadrocopterFlightPlan/README.md

 ```

 ### Features
-* Communication between the iOS devices is accomplished via the multipeer connectivity introduced in iOS 7.
+* Communication between the iOS devices is accomplished via the multi-peer connectivity introduced in iOS 7.
 * Ability to land, Hover and choose a location which is outside the drone's range.
-* Choosing a new waypoint is done by long pressing on the client map untill a pin appears then tapping "GO".
+* Choosing a new waypoint is done by long pressing on the client map until a pin appears then tapping "GO".

 ### License
 This project is released under the MIT License.